Last updated on November 3rd, 2020

 We have one month to go in 2016, and it’s an important one for revving up our engines of hope, determination, and resolutions for a better future.

 I can’t promise that 2017 will be a miraculous improvement or even that December will manage to be truly merry, but I can try to help things along.

 And I’m not saying that you need booze to get through the holiday season, but in the interest of making spirits bright, we might as well use a few shots to get the good vibes going.

-With a few generous spoonfuls of warm spices and a few more generous pours of bourbon and hazelnut liqueur, an already-comforting mug of hot chocolate becomes a decidedly festive party drink that you should by no means keep in arms’ reach of the kids’ table.
+And voila!
+Hot chocolate becomes a decidedly festive party drink that you should by no means keep in arms’ reach of the kids’ table.

 If you’re feeling ambitious, or antsy, or just need a project for the next few weeks, you can make your own homemade hazelnut liqueur.